eliasyaoyc/rust-usage/README.md

-#### The garbage-first implemented for rust, just for play.
+## The JVM implemented for rust, just for play.
 Code is fun. 😍😍